Amphibians and reptiles of the KU Field Station

 Field Station properties at Baldwin Woods and Anderson County each represent distinctive native habitats: Eastern Deciduous Forest at Baldwin Woods and Tallgrass Prairie at Anderson County.
 Because the herpetofauna of Baldwin Woods and Anderson County have received less study than at Field Station North, additional species may occur at these two areas.
 Because of limited information, species on the checklist for these two properties are indicated only as present (x).

 This checklist is intended to provide the reader with an overview of the herpetofauna of the KU Field Station.
 General information on ecology and abundance of many of these species, and others in the region, can be found in Collins et al. (2010), Amphibians, Reptiles and Turtles in Kansas.
 Likewise, broader information on the local reptiles and amphibians and natural communities can be obtained by contacting the Kansas Biological Survey.
 Detailed information on the ecology of the herpetofauna of the Field Station can be found in the scores of scientific publications based on research at the Field Station, especially those by H.S.
 Fitch and G.R.
 Pisani.
-Specific questions as to abundance and ecology of Field Station species, and current emphasis of ecological research, can be obtained by contacting the Field Station administrative office.
+Specific questions as to abundance and ecology of Field Station species, and current emphasis of ecological research, can be obtained by contacting the Field Station director.
 An extensive research collection of amphibians and reptiles is housed at the Natural History Museum on the main campus of the University of Kansas.

 In the accompanying lists, species are presented in phylogenetic sequence by family and scientific and common (species or subspecies) names follow the 2014 update of Crother, B.I. (chair).
 2012.
 Scientific and Standard English Names of Amphibians and Reptiles of North America North of Mexico, With Comments Regarding Confidence In Our Understanding.
 SSAR Herpetological Circular 39:1-92. http://ssarherps.org/publications/north-american-checklist/